Nooru Janmaku: Production

-The title of the film, inspired by the most popular song of director Nagathihalli Chandrashekar's 1996 film, America America!, was announced in early 2009 by the director.
+The title of the film, inspired by a song of director Nagathihalli Chandrashekar's 1996 film, America America!, was announced in early 2009 by the director.
 The film's background deals with the social issue of the job recession.
 This film was launched at a time when the director Nagathihalli's previous two films failed at the box-office.
-One of the highlights of the filming was the unit shot some scenes at the star cruise ship at Macau island.
+One of the highlights of the filming was the unit shot some scenes at the star cruise ship at Macau.
 The post production work of the film got completed by mid-March and it was ready for release in April month.

 Controversy

 A major controversy broke out on the last day shooting of the climax portions at a Hong Kong location.
 Director Nagathihalli reportedly slapped actress Aindrita on the set.
 She was accused of arriving late to the shoot repeatedly every day and also disrespecting the unit crew members and technicians.
 However, Aindrita ruled out this and accused the director as a womanizer and misbehaved with her on the sets.
 The issue was complained to the Karnataka Film Chamber and other legal associations of Kannada cinema.
 The incident brought down the reputation of the legendary filmmaker.
 However, the controversy was resolved in a meeting between the Artists Association President Ambareesh and Karnataka Film Chamber of Commerce President Jayamala.
 It was reported that the meeting went on for three hours resulting in the problem being solved with both the director and the actress admitting to their mistakes.